Copyright © 2011 Trumpet Ministries, Inc. All rights reserved.

 God may permit situations to develop in which we are freed from human relationships.
 This especially may be true of people who are called to a high rank in the Kingdom.
 But all of this occurs by the wisdom of God.
 There is little we can do about it except to be sternly obedient to God, trusting that in His love and goodness toward us He is leading us into a wonderful place.

 The Lord Jesus spoke to us about purity of heart:

 See to it, then, that the light within you is not darkness.
 Therefore, if your whole body is full of light, and no part of it dark, it will be completely lighted, as when the light of a lamp shines on you.
 (Luke 11:35,36)

 I believe the meaning of this verse is that we are not to permit any indecision to dwell in us.
-We are to embrace what is righteous and firmly denounce and renounce that which is not God's will for us.
+We are to embrace what is righteous and firmly denounce and renounce what is not God’s will for us.

 We never can rest in God as long as there are mixtures in us of sin and righteousness.
 When the impurities and impure people have been separated from them, then the righteous shall shine in the Glory of their Father.

 God works with us, line upon line, command upon command.
 There is no hurry.
 He is fashioning us into the image of His Son and bringing us into His rest.